Guelph United FC: Men

-Guelph United F.C. was founded in 2020 by Keith Mason, Benny Mezezi, and Ami Mezezi, in partnership with the University of Guelph Gryphons, the Guelph Soccer Club, and the City of Guelph with the goal of bringing semi-professional soccer to the community.
+Guelph United FC was founded in 2020 by Keith Mason, Benny Mezezi, and Ami Mezezi, in partnership with the University of Guelph Gryphons, the Guelph Soccer Club, and the City of Guelph with the goal of bringing semi-professional soccer to the community.
 Guelph Gryphons head and assistant coaches Keith Mason and Justin Springer were announced as the team's associate coaches.
 The team is expected to be primarily composed of University of Guelph players, supplemented by local players.

 The club joined League1 Ontario for the 2021 season and will also field a team in the reserve division.
 Ahead of their debut, they made headlines signing former Canadian Premier League player Jace Kotsopoulos as the team's first ever player.
-They made their debut on July 30, 2021 defeating FC London by a score of 6-0.
+They made their debut on July 30, 2021, defeating FC London by a score of 6–0.
 In their first season, they came in first place in the West Division, advancing to the playoffs, with their team featuring three of the top four regular season goal scoring leaders.
-In the playoffs, they won the League1 Ontario title, after defeating Blue Devils FC 3-1 in the finals, qualifying them for the 2022 Canadian Championship.
-They were defeated in the first round of the Canadian Championship by professional club HFX Wanderers FC of the Canadian Premier League 2-0.
+In the playoffs, they won the League1 Ontario title, after defeating Blue Devils FC 3–1 in the finals, qualifying them for the 2022 Canadian Championship.
+They were defeated in the first round of the Canadian Championship by professional club HFX Wanderers FC of the Canadian Premier League 2–0.